GM In-Depth

 A debate in the Parliament on 1st April 2009 supported conventional plant breeding while setting out extensive arguments against GM crops.

 Environmental Liability Regulations were approved in June 2009, encompassing GM pollution of the environment.
-But there is no sign as yet (Oct 2011) of the mooted public consultation on the 'coexistence' of GM and conventional crops.
-(See 'Hot Topics: Coexistence')
+But it is now seems unlikely the mooted public consultation on the 'coexistence' of GM and conventional crops will occur.
+(See 'Hot Topic: Coexistence')

 - Scottish Parliament - homepage